-The best credit card for a 700 credit score could be Capital One Venture if you’re eager to earn travel rewards, Citi Double Cash if you’d prefer cash back or Chase Slate if you want 0% APRs.
+The best credit card for a 700 credit score could be the Capital One Venture Rewards Credit Card if you’re eager to earn travel rewards, Blue Cash Preferred® Card from American Express if you’d prefer cash back or Wells Fargo Platinum card if you want 0% APRs.
 It all depends on your individual needs, as no card does everything best.
 But you do want to focus on cards that require “good” credit or below, since 700 is a good credit score.
 Of course, there are other things that affect the application process too, like income and the number of recent inquiries on your report.

 A good way to figure out whether you’re eligible for a particular credit card with your 700 credit score is to check for pre-approval on the issuer’s website.
 If you’re pre-approved for a card, you’re not guaranteed approval, but your odds are high – usually around 90%.
 You can do a pre-approval check for most of the best credit cards for a 700 credit score.

 Here are the best credit cards for 700 credit scores